Uplift » Can My Lawyer Cash My Settlement Check?

 Settlement Checks From Personal Injury Claims

-Usually, you will need to endorse this check, enabling it to be deposited.
-This does not apply if you gave your lawyer a power of attorney to deposit the check on your behalf.
-If so, the law firm deposits your settlement check into a trust account, ensuring your funds are not commingled with law firm funds.
+Usually, you will need to endorse this check so it can be deposited.
+This does not apply if you gave your lawyer power of attorney to deposit the check on your behalf.
+The law firm then deposits your settlement check into a trust account, ensuring your funds are not commingled with law firm funds.

-The more you know about the whole settlement check process, the less frustrating you should find it.
+The more you know about the settlement check process, the less frustrating you should find it.

 Is It Possible for My Attorney to Cash My Settlement Check?

-When your settlement check arrives at the offices of your attorney, it will be deposited into a trust account.
-Your lawyer will then disburse funds after the check is paid by the bank of the insurer.
-This could take as long as ten business days.
+When your settlement check arrives at your attorney’s office, it will be deposited into a trust account.
+Your lawyer will then disburse the funds after the check is paid by the insurer’s bank.
+This could take up to ten business days.

 Credit Card Icon